SQSh1/yt-dlp-link-maker/README.md

 *Termux terminal showing the successful completion of the download process.*
 ---

-## ✨ Features

-- Generate `yt-dlp` commands for downloading videos, playlists, or audio
-- Choose output format (video or audio only)
-- Automatically convert to MP3 format
-- Copy or share the generated command
-- Save files to an accessible path in internal storage

----

 ## 📋 Prerequisites

 Before using the tool, ensure the following are installed in Termux: